parmsam/birthday-gif/README.md

-# Birthday GIF Cad site
+# Birthday GIF Card site

 Create a slighly custom birthday GIFt card by using name and age URL parameters.